serpi90/IS2Game/README.md

 - Support N sided dice.
 - Support M dices with varying sizes.
 - Game supports more than one player.
-- Number of laps per game can be configured.
 - Turn order must be enforced.
 - You can tell if the game ended.
 - You can know who was the winner of the game.